 Home / Blog - Advice / Can You Lay Composite Decking Over An Existing Wooden Deck?

-Let’s talk about the age-old question around whether you can lay composite decking over an existing wooden deck…
+Let’s talk about the age-old question – can you lay composite decking over an existing wooden deck?

 Is your wooden decking in need of a modern refurb?
 A frequent query we often get asked is whether or not you can install composite decking directly onto an existing timber decking area.

-The short answer is no and in this article we explain the hazards of going down that route and offer tips on how best to combat the effects of moisture build-up within your deck.
-We will also look at the options you have when installing our composite decking directly onto a pre-existing timber subframe.
+The short answer is no. But to understand why, you’ll have to let us explain the hazards of going down that route and onboard our tips on how to combat the effects of moisture build-up on your deck.
+We’ll also take a look at the options you have when installing our composite decking directly onto a pre-existing timber subframe.

 lay composite decking

-Not only this, but the aged timber decking that the composite decking will be sitting on will be prone to rotting and will therefore degrade rapidly over time.
-We suggest opting for the sensible option of installing our composite deck boards directly onto a joist subframe network.
+Not only this, but the aged timber decking underneath your new composite decking will already be prone to rotting.
+So, you can certainly expect that slapping some composite on top will only speed up the degradation process.
+To avoid this entirely, we suggest opting for the sensible option – installing our composite deck boards directly onto a joist subframe network that’s designed to work in harmony with them.

 We don’t advise against this option, but there are certain things that we highly recommend when deciding on this option.

 Tip #1 – Ensure that your joist spacings sit at the recommend centres of 250-350mm.
-Many timber decking projects have slightly wider centres that usually sit at around 500mm so this may require reinforced timber joists.
-While composite deck boards are extremely hardwearing, particularly in heavy footfall areas, they require a little more support beneath them as they have a slight tolerance compared to ridged timber deck boards which don’t have a huge amount of bend capacity.
+Many timber decking projects have slightly wider centres that usually sit at around 500mm, so this may require reinforced timber joists.
+While composite deck boards are extremely hardwearing, particularly in heavy footfall areas, they require a little more support beneath them compared to ridged timber deck boards.
+This is due to the flexibility that composite decking’s recycled plastic introduces into the mix.
+When paired with wood fibres, our boards become a little more flexible than traditional timber.
+But trust us, adding in extra support is definitely worth it.

 laying composite decking

 Tip #2 – Incorporate a drainage slope to your decking subframe where possible.
 This is all dependent on how well the decking subframe was built in the first place.
-When water sits on timber joists, this is when problems start to arise such as rot and warping.
-We advise incorporating a slight decline to your framework which will combat this allowing water to run off and reduce water pooling beneath your composite deck.
-The decline rate we advise is approximately 1:100.
+When water sits on timber joists, problems (such as rotting and warping) start to arise.
+We recommend incorporating a decline rate of approximately 1:100 to your framework to combat this.
+By doing so, you’re giving your deck the chance to dispose of any standing water and reduce pooling beneath the framework – integral parts of keeping your composite decking protected and healthy.

 lay composite decking

-Tip #4 – Ensure the entire structure is both stable and safe.
+Tip #4 – Ensure the entire structure is equal parts stable and safe.
 Think twice about installing long-life composite decking boards onto failing subframes.
-We have seen this happen in the past whereby customers have installed our decking onto an aged subframe and then ended up ripping their deck boards up to change their subframe later down the line.
+Unfortunately, we’ve seen this happen more times than we’d like.
+Customers have installed our composite decking onto an aged subframe, only to find themselves ripping their deck boards up to change their subframe not long after installation.
+It’s far better to take care of the issues beforehand, no matter how eager for some new decking you are.
+If you rush it, you could end up with more problems than you started with.

 Looking for more installation help?
 Check out our installation guide to help with the laying of your composite decking.